saturn77/egui_mobius/examples/README.md

 ## 📝 Notes

-- Other, more minimal or legacy examples have been moved to the [`deprecated`](https://github.com/YOUR-ORG/egui_mobius/tree/deprecated) branch.
+- Other, more minimal or legacy examples have been moved to the `deprecated` branch.
-- Dev/test utilities have been relocated to `examples/dev/`.
+- Dev/test utilities will be in `examples/dev/`.

 ---